builtbyedgar/fetchup/README.md

 Level up your requests using the native Fetch API.

-Fetchup is a TypeScript library that provides a simplified and type-safe way to handle API calls using the Fetch API in JavaScript.
+Fetchup is a TypeScript library that provides a simplified and type-safe way to handle API calls using the native JavaScript Fetch API.
 It offers a convenient interface for making single or multiple requests, with the ability to cancel ongoing requests.

 With proper TypeScript typings, it ensures a reliable and predictable workflow when interacting